django/deps/draft/0000-name-main-command-django.rst

 Over time, usage of the current command will be less common, and the confusion will be less likely to surface.

+Additionally, the existing also ``django-admin`` command name has a conceptual conflict with the Django Admin, the CRUD admin interface that Django enables for new project by default.

 Alternatives
 ============